Welcome to Our Town!

 A volunteer–based government guides municipal operations.
 A five–member Council and Mayor comprise the legislative body with seven appointed Planning Commissioners.
 There are several legislative committees comprised of residents.
 Resident involvement is always encouraged.

-The Town’s police force includes a Chief and 12 part time officers who also serve as officers in nearby precincts.
-24 hour emergency coverage is provided by Town officers and the City of Edmonds police.
+The Town’s police force includes a Chief and 4 part time officers who also serve as officers in nearby precincts.
+24-hour coverage is provided by the City of Edmonds police.
 False Alarm responses take up approximately 28% of the police department time; therefore, residents will be charged on a second false alarm call within six months.
 Woodway has a contract with Shoreline Fire Department for fire and emergency medical services.